 There are several second generation (i.e. non-Sanger) sequencers currently on the market.
 These include the Life 5500 (formerly known as the ABI SOLiD), the Roche 454 GS FLX and 454 Junior, Ion Torrent, and the Illumina HiSeq and MiSeq systems.
-All of these systems rely on making hundreds of thousands of clonal copies of a fragment of DNA and sequencing the ensembl of fragments using DNA polymerase or in the case of the SOLiD via ligation.
+All of these systems rely on making hundreds of thousands of clonal copies of a fragment of DNA and sequencing the ensemble of fragments using DNA polymerase or in the case of the SOLiD via ligation.
 This is simply because the detectors (basically souped-up digital cameras), cannot detect fluorescence (Illumina, SOLiD, 454) or pH changes (Ion Torrent) from a single molecule.

 The 'third-generation' Pacific Biosciences SMRT (Single Molecule Real Time) sequencer, is able to detect fluorescence from a single molecule of DNA.
-However, the machine weighs 2 tons, produces 1/30000th of the data of an Illumina run and has a 15-20% error rate.
-Nonetheless the sequencer does have its uses and doubtless the error rates will improve with time, but currently the second generation sequencers are dominating the sequencing world.
+However, the machine weighs 2 tons, produces 1/10000th of the data of an Illumina run and has a 5-10% error rate.
+Despite these issues, the system is capable of producing reads up to 25kb from a single DNA molecule.
+As such the data produced by this system is useful for sequencing entire genes or closing gaps in existing assemblies.

 We will only look at the Illumina sequencing pipeline here, but the basic principles apply to all other sequencers.
 If you would like further details on other platforms then I recommend reading Mardis ER.
 Next-generation DNA sequencing methods.
-Annual Reviews Genomics Hum Genet 2008; 9:387-402 Other papers are listed at http://biosciences.ex.ac.uk/facilities/sequencing/usefulresources/
+Annual Reviews Genomics Hum Genet 2008; 9 :387-402 Other papers are listed at http://biosciences.ex.ac.uk/facilities/sequencing/usefulresources/